ARM-software/arm-trusted-firmware/docs/getting_started/user-guide.rst

    registers to be included when saving and restoring the CPU context.
 Default is 0.

--  ``CTX_INCLUDE_PAUTH_REGS``: Boolean option that, when set to 1, allows Pointer Authentication for **Secure world**.
-This will cause the Armv8.3-PAuth registers to be included when saving and restoring the CPU context as part of a world switch.
-Default value is 0.
-Pointer Authentication is an experimental feature.
+-  ``CTX_INCLUDE_PAUTH_REGS``: Boolean option that, when set to 1, enables Pointer Authentication for Secure world.
+This will cause the ARMv8.3-PAuth registers to be included when saving and restoring the CPU context as part of world switch.
+Default value is 0 and this is an experimental feature.

-   Note that, if the CPU supports it, Pointer Authentication is allowed for Non-secure world irrespectively of the value of this flag.
-"Allowed" means that accesses to PAuth-related registers or execution of PAuth-related instructions will not be trapped to EL3.
-As such, usage or not of PAuth in Non-secure world images, depends on those images themselves.
+   Note that Pointer Authentication is enabled for Non-secure world irrespective of the value of this flag if the CPU supports it.

 -  ``DEBUG``: Chooses between a debug and release build.
 It can take either 0 (release) or 1 (debug) as values.
 0 is the default.